SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/03-Objects.md

 ## Description
 Use the class from the previous problem.

-If you receive a student which already exists (first name and last name should be unique) overwrite the information.
+If you receive a student, who already exists (first name and last name should be unique) overwrite the information.

 ## Examples